sjohnston88/valheim-dedicated-server/README.md

 ### Automated Import

 If you set the `S3_BUCKET` environment variable and the bucket contains a folder called `vhserver` containing your world files, they will be automatically downloaded and configured when the server first boots.
+Your backup files must be the same as your server name, ignoring any file extensions.

 ### Manual Importing steps